 Chocolatey packages contains powershell scripts that manage the desired software.
 It's a very flexible and powerful way to do it, since the scripts can deal with all kinds of checking and tweaking.

 Also take a look at repository.

 Chocolatey is a solid package manager, but the question with Chocolatey is the quality of the packages.
 Not the architecture of the package, but the scripts inside the package.

-The challenge with building a good package is to collect the information that is necessary to make the deployment silent, not restart the computer, close programs, etc. This is a common challenge Regardless of the deployment method.
+The challenge with building a good package is to collect the information that is necessary to make the deployment silent, to not restart the computer, close programs, etc. This is a common challenge regardless of the deployment method.

 The web portal helps you manage: